corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ### HTTP Response Codes

-Since HTTP is a stateless, request-response protocol, the server needs to communicate to the client the status of the request (e.g. whether it was successful or not), in order for the client to interpret the server's response correctly.
+Since HTTP is a request-response protocol, the server needs to communicate to the client the status of the request (e.g. whether it was successful or not), in order for the client to interpret the server's response correctly.

 HTTP uses response codes to communicate this.
 They are composed of three digits, 1xx-5xx, where the first digit signifies the class of responses:
 - 1xx informational response - the request was received by the server